 A Whole New Set of Data

-We can all agree that in order to be able to do proper conversion rate optimization, you need data.
+We can all agree that to do proper conversion rate optimization, you need data.
 By deploying a chatbot, you get a whole new set of data that can help you learn new things about your customers.

-For example, by doing various tests on the ways to approach visitors and the offers to put in front of them, you can get additional data on their sentiments and preferred customer journey.
+For example, by doing various tests on how to approach visitors and the offers to put in front of them, you can get additional data on their sentiments and preferred customer journeys.

-What is even better is that you have their actual words, as opposed to raw data that only tell you what they do on your website.
+What is even better is that you have their actual words instead of raw data that only tell you what they do on your website.

 How to Get the Best Results